symptom-solver/software-lifecycle/software-development-plan.md

 SYMPREQ-F-004: The interactive web frontend must be responsive and work on all devices.
 This requirement originates from the need of being able to use the app on a smartphone, tablet, or desktop computer.
 Additionally, this requirement also originates from risk management, as the app should display all possible diseases and the warning message on all devices and not cut off any information when the screen is too small.

 SYMPREQ-F-005: The interactive web frontend must be able to adjust the font sizes of the application according to the screen size.
-The respective sizes will be chosen acording to DIN 1450.
+The respective sizes will be chosen acording to DIN 1450 (readability of fonts).
 This requirement originates from risk management, as the app should display all information in a readable matter, that users can read the information in an ergonomic way and do not have to strain their eyes or hold the device too close to their face and maybe miss some other information.

 SYMPREQ-F-006: The interactive web frontend must not allow the user to put the app into fullscreen mode.
 This requirement originates from risk management, as the app should not be able to hide the operating system or other important warnings or messages from the user.